Chapter 6

 A. Federalist handicaps

-1. Federalist split over going to war with France biggest reason for
+1. Federalist split over going to war with France biggest reason

-Adam’s defeat
+Adams defeat

--- Hamilton and "High FFederalists" openly broke from Adams for
+-- Hamilton and "High FFederalists" openly broke from

 his refusal to fight